Fermented quinoa is rich and tangy. It is also a gluten-free grain that’s packed full of protein and fiber.

-- Gently warm it up on the stove top and serve it as hot cereal.
-The probiotic culture will still be alive as long as you don’t go above 40C.
+- Hot Cereal: Gently warm soaked quinoa and serve it for breakfast.
+The probiotic culture will still be alive as long as you don’t go above 40C (104F).

-- Eat it like a cold cereal with milk and fruit.
+- Cold Cereal: Serve it like overnight oats, with cold milk and fruit.

 - Cook Time: 20 minutes